andrastantos/brew/docs/cpu/isa.rst

 *Exception behavior*: If a exception (due to access violation during memory access) is raised, $tpc points to the load/store multiple instruction.
 It however is generally not guaranteed that no loads or stores have been performed.
 Consequently, some of the side-effects might have already taken place and the exception handler is in no position to know which ones.
 It is however safe to assume that the operation can be retried, as long as the following conditions are met:

 * Address translation after the retry generates the same physical addresses for store multiple operations
-* The target address is in regular memory as opposed to I/O or CSR space
+* The target address is in regular memory as opposed to I/O space

 The requirement to be able to retry means that if the base register is part of the set of registers to be loaded, it's value/type can only change after it is determined that no more exceptions can fire.
 This can be achieved by loading the base register last (i.e. not loading registers in order), or load the value into a temporary storage and update the base register as the last step.